 There are many options available, and knowing what you need will help you make your often limited security budget go as far as possible.
 Broadly, the key focus areas for most penetration tests involving AWS pen tests are:

-- Your externally accessible cloud infrastructure
+- Your externally accessible AWS infrastructure

-- Any application(s) you're building or hosting
+- Any application(s) you're building or hosting on AWS

-- Your internal cloud infrastructure
+- Your internal AWS infrastructure

 - Your AWS configuration itself

 We'll look at each one, starting with the most important: